Bugti Hills

 Bugti Hills are a range of hills in eastern Balochistan, Pakistan.
 It includes the tribal tract called Bugti country.
+It is known for its fossils.

-In 2001, a thirty-million-year-old Oligocene-era fossil tooth from the Bugti Hills of central Pakistan was identified as from a lemur-like primate, prompting controversial suggestions that the lemurs may have originated in Asia.
+In 2001, a thirty-million-year-old Oligocene-aged fossil tooth from the Bugti Hills of central Pakistan was identified as from a lemur-like primate, prompting controversial suggestions that the lemurs may have originated in Asia.